 Situated at 1,100 meters above sea level, Ponmudi, (the Golden Peak) is one of Kerala’s quietest hill stations.
-Geographically, Ponmudi belongs to the Western Ghats and is a haven for hiking enthusiasts.
+Geographically, Ponmudi belongs to the Western Ghats and is a haven for hiking enthusiasts and solo travelers looking for some peace.
 Deep in the forests of Ponmundi, you’ll find a lot of surreally-beautiful springs, lush vegetation, rivulets, and numerous gorgeous waterfalls.
 In addition to this, Ponmundi is also famous among the local population for ayurvedic medical treatments; a system of traditional medicine native to India.

 Experience the best of Kerala’s rural tourism in Gavi

 If you’re one of those people who think rural tourism is boring, Gavi will change your mind.
 This place one of the best hidden gems in Kerala and even though it’s very close to the Periyar Tiger Reserve, very few tourists actually know about Gari.
 Because of the proximity to the nature reserve, you can see a lot of tigers, bears, deer, and Indian Gaurs.
 Additionally, Gari has a lot of beautiful hiking trails as well as numerous great camping spots.
 With so many things to do and see, feeling bored in Gari is definitely not an option.

 Looking for a cheap flight to Kerala?
 Qatar Airways’s Oh-la-la deals have helped me save big on all flights to India.